 Program: Registered Nursing

-The ADN nursing program provides a high-quality nursing education to qualified and diverse students.
+The ADN nursing program provides high-quality nursing education to qualified and diverse students.
 The program facilitates the development of entry-level nurses who are prepared to meet the evolving healthcare needs of the community.
-The faculty support a student-centered environment of collaboration, communication, safety, excellence and compassionate nursing care.
+The faculty support a student-centered environment of collaboration, communication, safety, excellence, and compassionate nursing care.

 Accreditation Statement & Contact Info

 The Associate Degree Nursing program and LVN to RN Career Ladder program at Long Beach City College at the LAC Campus located in Long Beach, California is accredited by the: Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, Georgia 30326, 404-975-5000.
 The program is also approved by the State of California Board of Registered Nursing (BRN).

 The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree Nursing program is continuing accreditation.

 View the public information disclosed by the ACEN regarding this program.

 Registered Nursing, Associate in Science (AS)

 View all LBCC’s Programs of Study and Curriculum Guides.

 (New students need to refer to the current academic year for the most up-to-date info)